sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/02-invoke-service.markdown

     Content-Type: application/ld+json
     Transfer-Encoding: chunked

-Of course, there are other hypermedia formats, and the API's consumer can select which one to use.
-The
-[content negotiation tutorial](/develop/tutorials/-/knowledge_base/7-1/hypermedia-formats-and-content-negotiation)
-discusses this further.
+The API's consumer can select other hypermedia formats to use.
+The [content negotiation tutorial](/develop/tutorials/-/knowledge_base/7-1/hypermedia-formats-and-content-negotiation) discusses this further.